studieresan/studs/README.md

 # Create a new branch
 git checkout -b branch-name

-# Do your edits on the branch, comming and pushing them
+# Do your edits on the branch, committing and pushing them

 # When you are done switch back to the dev branch
 git checkout dev